Top 10 Biggest Problems With Star Wars: The Force Awakens

 Oh?
 He's only there for thirty seconds at the end and doesn't say a single word?
 Why is his name second on the credit billing before all of the actual main actors?

-When they said Mark Hamill would be making a return, I didn't think they meant ten seconds at the end looking barely recognisable.
+When they said Mark Hamill would be making a return, I didn't think they meant ten seconds at the end, looking barely recognizable.

 Spoiler Alert: This was the most tragic scene, along with the destruction of Hosnian Prime by the First Order, in Star Wars history, making it the saddest movie of 2015, and in a while.

-If Kylo Ren was real, I'd do to him what he did to Han Solo.
+If Kylo Ren were real, I'd do to him what he did to Han Solo.

 Are you kidding?
-Everyone is whining because it's too similar too A New Hope, but think about it, this would of made more like Vader because Vader didn't remove his mask until episode 6.
+Everyone is whining because it's too similar to A New Hope, but think about it - this would have made him more like Vader because Vader didn't remove his mask until Episode VI.

-I laughed so hard when I so his face.
-He should remained masked till the 3rd movie.
-Kinda ruined him honestly.
+I laughed so hard when I saw his face.
+He should have remained masked until the third movie.
+It kind of ruined him, honestly.

-SW tried to add a new character, Snoke, but they decided to make a Gollum/Voldemort wannabe that's like Emperor Palpatine on steroids, that's who he is.
+Star Wars tried to add a new character, Snoke, but they decided to make a Gollum/Voldemort wannabe that's like Emperor Palpatine on steroids.
+That's who he is.

 Snoke was just a boring leader.

-I know the First Order are supposed to be the bad guys of this movie, but this scene brought too much in terms of Nazi allusions.
+I know the First Order is supposed to be the bad guys in this movie, but this scene brought too many Nazi allusions.

-It was expected to be the greatest movie of all time, fans bundled up, until when it came out, people hated it.
+It was expected to be the greatest movie of all time.
+Fans bundled up, but when it came out, people hated it.

 She was amazing!
 What's so bad about her?